Books for Bicycle Tinkerers and Armchair Mechanics

 Practical Bicycle Books

--
+- The

 the average home mechanic.
 It has excellent descriptions, very clear

-photographic illustration of parts, and good coverage of almost everything
+photographic illustration of parts, and good coverage of almost

 a home mechanic will want to tackle without professional help.

-After being out of print for several years, a new edition came out in
+After being out of print for several years, a new edition

 the fall of 2001.
-I haven't seen the new edition yet myself, but if it lives
+I haven't seen the new edition yet myself, but if it

-up to the first edition, it would be my first suggestion for either road or
+up to the first edition, it would be my first suggestion for either

 mountain bike general maintenance.

--
+- Zinn

-Zinn and the Art of Road Bike Maintenance
+and the Art of Road Bike Maintenance is specific to road

-is specific to road bikes, though some of the information also
+bikes, though some of the

 applies to mountain bikes.
 Not quite as good as the Haynes book in my

-personal opinion, but Zinn's books stay in print and do cover everything
+personal opinion, but Zinn's books stay in print and do cover

 the average home mechanic will ever attempt.

--
+- Zinn

-is the mountain bike version of Zinn's maintenance manual, and it's
+Zinn's maintenance manual, and it's

-the best mountain-bike-specific maintenance manual I've seen for the home
+the best mountain-bike-specific maintenance manual I've seen for the

 mechanic.

--
+- Barnett's

-is an extremely comprehensive guide to almost everything that a
+extremely comprehensive guide to almost everything

-detail than your average home mechanic will need, including thread
+more detail than your average home mechanic will need, including thread

 specifications and torque values, for example.
 Many professional

-bicycle mechanics consider Barnett's the definitive reference on
+bicycle mechanics consider Barnett's the definitive

 mechanical procedure.
 It's in a 3-ring-binder format for easy updating